Two young people sitting in the grass together.

 Treatment for phobias

-The main treatment for phobias is therapy, but your doctor might also offer you medication to help you manage with any symptoms of anxiety.
-See below for more information.
+Therapy is the main treatment for phobias, but your doctor might also offer medication to help with anxiety symptoms.

 Counselling and therapy

-The most common type of therapy used to treat phobias is cognitive behavioural therapy (CBT) – in particular, a process called exposure therapy.
-Exposure therapy involves slowly and gradually exposing yourself to the subject of your phobia, with the support of a therapist.
+The most common therapy for phobias is cognitive behavioural therapy (CBT), especially exposure therapy.
+This involves slowly exposing yourself to your phobia, with the support of a therapist.

 Find out more about counselling and therapy